mmalina/strava-mapping/README.md

 4. Save map to a html file
 5. Deploy the html file to a web server

-This is the resulting page with the map: http://map.anyberry.net (currently the dates are set to my trip to Switzerland from 2019 for testing)
+This is the resulting page with the map: http://map.anyberry.net (currently the dates are set to my latest trip to the Alps)

 ## Strava API access caveats